 If you are here, we expect that you intend to set up CoinGate payment option at your enterprise.
 However, for that to happen, first you must verify your merchant account.
 This is a guide to help you achieve it easier.

-For example, if you are a business owner who wants to implement cryptocurrency payment methods in your store, you must choose the merchant option.
-However, if you only intend to buy or sell cryptocurrencies from a personal account, select the trader option.
+For example, if you are a business owner who wants to implement cryptocurrency payment methods in your store, you must create a business environment by clicking on the “Create a Business Account” button in the right corner of the dashboard.
+However, if you only intend to buy or sell cryptocurrencies from a personal account, you can skip this step and proceed with trader verification.

 Learn how to verify your account as a trader